 INX Media: Stupids can’t launder money, ED says while seeking Chidambaram’s custodial interrogation

 New Delhi, Aug 28: The Enforcement Directorate will conclude its submissions tomorrow on a plea by former union minister, P Chidambaram that sought protection from arrest by the agency.
+After hearing submissions at length, the court today extended the interim protection granted to the former minister by another day.

 Appearing for the ED in the INX Media case, Solicitor General Tushar Mehta underscored the importance of questioning Chidambaram.
 We wont arrest him to have a cup of tea with us, Mehta said.
 He further added that Chidambaram continued to launder money even after the amendment to the Prevention of Money Laundering Act.
 This was in reaponse to Chidambaram telling the SC that the alleged transaction took place before the amendment, prior to which it was not an offence.